Chiquita40-VLN-H2016/chiquita40/README.md

 # Computer Scientists Readme

-Program which lists known characters from Computer Science
+Program which lists known computers and characters from Computer Science.

 ## I. Description
 We have developed a program that holds a list over Computer Scientists and Computers.